 sudo curl -s https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -

 If you receive

-OK in return then key was added successfully.
+OK in return, then the key was added successfully.

-Now we need to add apt repository to install kubernetes.
+Now we need to add an apt repository to install Kubernetes.

 We will first create a file called

 Once the file is in edit mode.
 Go ahead and copy and paste the line below in to the file and save it.